Prepare for the Exam

 Exam prep sessions offered by PDOs or chapters are a valuable starting point.
 They can provide detail on the application process, exam content, and testing tips.
 The depth of these offerings varies, with some chapters offering multi-session prep courses.

-The videos linked below are from the Exam Prep workshop at NPC19.
-This two-hour workshop is available in six parts:
+The videos linked below were recorded in April 2021.
+This nearly-three-hour workshop is available in six parts:

 - Welcome Remarks and Exam Prep Tips